-Core Phase in Japan

-(29th May 2018 to 9th June 2018)
+Core Phase in Japan (28th May 2019 to 8th June 2019) Participants attend the Program in Japan.

 Participants attend the Program in Japan.
 Structure of the program (The program is subject to minor changes.)
-Module Style Program Point Output Understand specific considerations about MRV including National Forest Monitoring System(NFMS), Forest Requirements to Inventory and Forest Reference 1.1 implement Level(FREL) which are necessary for Lecture REDD+(MRV) REDD+implementation in each country.
+Module Output Program Point Style 1.1 Requirements to implement REDD+(MRV) Understand specific considerations about MRV including National Forest Monitoring System(NFMS), Forest Inventory and Forest Reference Level(FREL) which are necessary for REDD+implementation in each country.
 Understand the challenges regarding MRV in each country.
-Understand the concept of SG and consideration for REDD+ implementation Recognize the requirements of SG Requirements to Lecture/ 1.2.
-Workshop implement REDD+(SG) including Safeguard Information System(SIS), which is one of the standards for screening of external funds for REDD+.
+Lecture 1.2.
+Requirements to implement REDD+(SG) Understand the concept of SG and consideration for REDD+ implementation Recognize the requirements of SG including Safeguard Information System(SIS), which is one of the standards for screening of external funds for REDD+.
+Lecture/ Workshop

 2.1.
 Main funding mechanisms1(GCF, FCPF, Joint Offset Crediting Mechanism etc.) Understand mechanisms, trends and requirements of international funds including GCF, FCPF etc. Understand trends and requirements in Joint Offset Crediting Mechanism and Voluntary market.
 Lecture 2.2.
-Main funding mechanisms2(Joint Crediting Mechanism (Japan) etc.) Understand Joint Crediting Mechanism which has been promoted by Japanese government and how to use it.
+Main funding mechanisms@(Joint Crediting Mechanism (Japan) etc.) Understand Joint Crediting Mechanism which has been promoted by Japanese government and how to use it.
 Lecture 3.2.
 Analysis of the situation of participants' countries and expounding the points of implementation for REDD+ activities • Analyze the situation of participants' countries objectively, and consider the issues to be tackled with.
 Also, plan the appropriate approach to implement REDD+ in each country.
 Workshop 3.1.
 Sharing the progress of REDD+ activities in each country (• Prepare Country Report before the course starts) • Share and understand the progress and challenges related to REDD+ in each country • Understand the steps and key considerations for preparation and implementation of REDD+in each country by comparing with the cases of other countries.
 Workshop 3.3.
 Formulating RAP (REDD+ Action Plan) Organize direction and steps to promote REDD+ in each country and formulate RAP.
 Workshop 3.4.
 RAP presentation and feedbacks Present RAPs.
 Reflect the feedbacks from fellow participants and audiences including tutors, lectures etc. Workshop 3.5.
 Site visit to a national forest for better understanding of the forestry in Japan Understand national forest management in Japan Site visit